jianengli/Real-time-temperature-monitoring-website/README.md

 ## Running The Tests
 1. First, connect the Raspberry Pi to the temperature sensor and turn on the power.
 2. Second, put the code in www directory.
-3. Finally, open 130.243.35.86/lab5/ShowTheTemp.html through the browser and run obtainWeatherInfo.py, we can see that highchart updates the temperature data every 5 minutes.
-At the same time, in the temperature center, we can receive an email if the sensor fails
+3. Finally, open 130.243.35.86/lab5/ShowTheTemp.html through the browser and run obtainWeatherInfo.py, then we can see that highchart updates the temperature data every 5 minutes.
+At the same time, in the temperature center, we can receive an email if the sensor fails.

 ## Maintainers
 [@Jianeng](https://github.com/jianengli).